anhnguyendepocen/rethinking_examples/06-InformationCriteria.md

 #> [1] -25.35542
 ```

 The information criteria are the deviance measures plus some penalty *k* times the number of parameters.
 For AIC, the penalty is *k*=2.
 For BIC, the penalty is the log of the number of observations, *k*=log(*n*).
+The penalty adjusts the in- sample deviance to get predicted value of the out-of-sample deviance.
+The model with the lowest predicted out-of-sample deviance is the favored model.

 ``` r
 # Manual AIC vs automatic